Dental Crowns

 Loose crown: Sometimes the cement washes out from under the crown.
 Not only does this allow the crown to become loose, but it also allows bacteria to leak in and cause decay to the tooth that remains.
 If a crown feels loose, contact your dentist’s office.

 Crown falls off: Sometimes crowns fall off.
 Reasons include decaying of the underlying tooth and loosening of the cementing material used to place the crown.
-If your crown comes off, clean the crown and the front of the tooth.
-You can replace the crown temporarily using dental adhesive or temporary tooth cement that is sold in stores for this purpose.
-Contact your dentist’s office immediately.
-He or she will give you specific instructions on how to care for the tooth and crown for the day or so until you can be seen for an evaluation.
+If your crown comes off, contact the practice immediately.
+We will give you specific instructions on how to care for the tooth and crown for the day or so until you can be seen for an appointment.
 Your dentist may be able to re-cement the crown in place; if not, a new crown will need to be made.

 Allergic reaction: Because the metals used to make crowns are usually a mixture of metals, an allergic reaction to the metals or porcelain used in crowns can occur, but this is extremely rare.